 Hello everyone!
 As some of you already know, June is Pride Month.
 Throughout the month of June, people from all around the world organize events to celebrate queer culture and to raise awareness about issues affecting the LBGTQ+ community.
-Over here at Quills and Stardust, we will be celebrating Pride Month throughout the month of June through a series of articles featuring queer literature and characters.
-Book recommendations, character spotlights, blogger and bookstagrammer shoutouts… I’ve got a lot of fun stuff planned for this month to properly celebrate Pride Month.
-So keep an eye out for all of these upcoming posts and to all of you joining us this month, both the queer and the queer-friendly, I wish you a very happy Pride Month.
+To celebrate over here at Quills and Stardust I have prepared a list of book recommendations for you.
+So to all of you joining us this month, both the queer and the queer-friendly, I wish you a very happy Pride Month.

 1. Call Me By Your Name By André Aciman